dongbopo/transor/BACKEND_INTEGRATION.md

 ## Overview

-Transor is currently using a **mock authentication system** that stores data in localStorage.
+Transer is currently using a **mock authentication system** that stores data in localStorage.
 To make it production-ready, you need to integrate with a real backend.

 ## Quick Start Options